sdecena/WD-Finals/readme.md

 - What are key components
 - What technology used and how it is used -->

-This project is all about designing a website that contains our own portfolio/resume.
-Its main purpose is for us to develop and practice our skills in using HTML and CSS, in addition, this project will also provide a platform for users to present their background, experience, and skills.

-For the key components of this website, this website is a multipage website that includes a home page, an about me page, an education page, and the hobbies & skills page.
-The website also has hover animations, a timeline feature, and hyperlinks for the creators social media accounts.

-As for the technology used, Visual Studio Code were used as the code editor, while HTML and CSS is used in developing the website.
+This project was for us to create a personal website functioning as an interactive resume, designed to showcase my background, skills, hobbies, and a portfolio of all my course projects.
+Its purpose is to provide an overview of myself, my skills, hobbies, and my past projects.
+The key components of this website includes hover animations, typewriter animation, multipage website, personal hobbies and interests, and a portfolio highlighting each of my projects.
+The website was built using HTML/CSS for structure and style.

 ### Key Components